-Zarfsaz’ work explores the nature of perception and the organization of the everyday in the world around us.
-Her work is part of a larger set of challenges to two ideas: we consider our bodies separate from our environment, and that our perception happens in our heads without requiring an enactive approach to the environment.
+Her work explores perception and the organization of the everyday, challenging how we consider our bodies separate from our environment, and that perception happens in our heads without requiring an active participation in the environment.

 In her procedural installations, the body is conditioned by architecture, involved in what she calls imaging-along— walking around, bending, and situating, in order to assemble and dismantle expectation— reconstituting new perceptions, and thereby reinscribing new realities through kinetic investigation.
 She often destabilize the taken-for-granted materiality of body, object and environment, and with a touch of humor, she accentuates social tensions like division, discrimination, exclusion, or othering on the grounds of race, class, gender, sexuality or ability.

 Her technologically-driven sculptural installations find common ground with works attuned to the particularities of being human, processing and communicating the world around us through movement and implicating the simultaneous grossness and sensuousness of fleshy bodies.
 She uses a broad variety of methodologies and practices in contemporary, innovative and emerging technologies including augmented reality, electronics and algorithmic data interpretation with creative coding to name a few.